dekelpilli/fit4004a3/README.md

 * No boundary values
 * All valid boundary values
 * All invalid boundary values
-* A test for each input&rsquo;s boundary value in isolation (i.e. no other inputs have boundary values at the same time)
+* A test for each input&rsquo;s boundary values in isolation (i.e. no other inputs have boundary values at the same time)

 Hence, for a unit with two inputs, there should be 7 tests run (the first three dot points, then 2 for each input: one for valid boundary and one for invalid).